sumair765/devtree-academy/README.md

 ## Contributing

+Contributions are welcome!
+If you'd like to contribute to the project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature-name`
+3. Make your changes and commit them: `git commit -m 'Add your feature'`
+4. Push to the branch: `git push origin feature/your-feature-name`
+5. Submit a pull request.
-We welcome contributions from the community!
-If you find a bug or have an idea for improvement, please [create an issue](https://github.com/devtree-academy/coding-bootcamp-website/issues) or submit a pull request.
+P.S If you find a bug or have an idea for improvement, please [create an issue](https://github.com/devtree-academy/coding-bootcamp-website/issues) or submit a pull request.

-Before contributing, please review our [contribution guidelines](CONTRIBUTING.md).

 ## Feedback